-You started with the ketogenic diet a few days ago and somehow it doesn’t want to work out quite with the change in diet.
+You started applying the ketogenic diet a few days ago and somehow it didn’t work as you desired.

 Instead of all the benefits of ketosis you’ve heard of — better fat burning, more energy, better concentration — you sit tired and a bit confused at the breakfast table.

 Who is to blame for this situation?
 Ah, yes… The Keto flu!
 A perfectly normal reaction of your body to switching from sugar to fatty acids as the primary source of energy.
 Because in order to completely change your metabolism, you first have to make some important modifications.

 Now you know tat this is one of the usual symptoms of the ketogenic diet.
 How long does a keto flu last?
 What are the symptoms?
 How can I get to grips with these symptoms?
 And why do I feel so tired?